guillaumedelaloy/Churn_analysis/README.md

 1: The size of the data is 7K lines, which is rather small.
 Bigger size will improve the trust in the results.

-2: We don't have temporal data while I assume a churn can be explained by several past events
+2: No temporal data while I assume a churn can be explained by several past events